Tteokbokki, Spicy Rice Cake

 two tablespoons of brown sugar

-Add green onions, tamari, mini sausages, and tteokbokki rice cakes, and stir for about three minutes.
-Add another quarter cup of water and amook removed from the skewer.
+Add the green onions, tamari, mini sausages, amook, and rice cakes.
+Stir for about three minutes.
+Add the remaining quarter cup of water.
 Reduce heat to medium-high and stir occasionally for three to five minutes.
-If needed, add another one-eighth cup of water.
-Add shishito peppers and occasionally stir for three to five minutes.
-Plate and serve immediately.
+If needed, add up to an additional one-eighth cup of water to loosen the sauce.

 Comments